ianyusuf/BankMarketingClassification/README.md

   - pandas for data manipulation
   - matplotlib and seaborn for visualization
   - scikit-learn for machine learning models
-  - xgboost, catboost, and lightgbm for advanced classification algorithms

 ## 📊 Model Comparison
 Various models were tested including: